 Ch-ch-ch-chia!
 Sound familiar?
 For many folks, their only experience with chia seeds growing up may have been via the infamous Chia Pets.
 But these teeny little seeds are now becoming an increasingly popular superfood because of their high protein, fiber, and omega-3 fatty acid content.

 Make a chia seed pudding, use chia seeds in smoothies, or add them to salads and oatmeal.
-And here’s an important tip: Like flaxseed, it’s best to grind your chia seeds to get the most nutrients possible.
+And here’s an important tip: Like flaxseeds, it’s best to grind your chia seeds to make sure you absorb the most nutrients possible.

 For many people, roasting fresh pumpkin seeds from a jack-o’-lantern is a fun (and delicious) fall activity.
 But even if it’s off-season, you can buy these hearty seeds (also known as “pepitas”) almost anywhere.

-Eat them as a snack when you travel or throw them on top of salads and bowls.
-You can also whip pumpkin seeds into hummus.
+Eat them as a snack when you travel, throw them on top of salads and bowls, or whip them into a hummus or other dip.

 Protein is essential for your body.
 But if you want to stay well and avoid disease, it’s best to source most of your protein from plants.
-Luckily, the plant kingdom doesn’t make that hard to do.
+Luckily, the plant kingdom makes it easy.
 You can get the protein you need from a variety of garden-grown goodness every day.

 Tell us in the comments:

-What are your favorite whole food, plant-based protein sources?
+- What are your favorite plant-based protein sources?